Israel-UAE relations: from the Abraham Accords to military cooperation

 Editor’s note: Moses Becker is a special political commentator for News.Az.
 He holds a PhD in political science and specialises in inter-ethnic and inter-religious relations.
 The views expressed in this article are those of the author and do not necessarily reflect the position of News.Az.

 The American-Israeli conflict with Iran has fundamentally changed the situation in the Middle East.
-After following the path that began with the Abraham Accords signed in 2020, Israel and the United Arab Emirates have concluded that there is a need to strengthen their alliance through military cooperation.
+Following the trajectory that began with the Abraham Accords signed in 2020, Israel and the United Arab Emirates have concluded that there is a need to strengthen their alliance through closer military cooperation.

-In response to the aggressive actions of the Islamic Republic of Iran, particularly the missile attack on the port of Fujairah in Abu Dhabi, the UAE leadership came to realize that no one else would protect them from Tehran’s expansionist ambitions.
-According to Bloomberg, UAE President Sheikh Mohammed bin Zayed Al Nahyan and Israeli Prime Minister Benjamin Netanyahu held a rare telephone conversation.
-Netanyahu expressed solidarity with the UAE and support for “all measures they are taking to ensure their security.”
+In response to the aggressive actions of the Islamic Republic of Iran, particularly the missile attack on the port of Fujairah, the UAE leadership appears to have concluded that no one else would protect the country from Tehran’s expansionist ambitions.
+According to Bloomberg, UAE President Sheikh Mohammed bin Zayed Al Nahyan and Israeli Prime Minister Benjamin Netanyahu held a rare phone call.
+Netanyahu expressed solidarity with the UAE and support for “all measures they are taking to ensure their security”.
 This was the first official contact between the two leaders since the beginning of 2023.

-Earlier, Sheikh Mohammed bin Zayed criticized the Gulf Cooperation Council for not taking a tougher stance against Iran.
+Earlier, Sheikh Mohamed bin Zayed criticised the Gulf Cooperation Council for not taking a tougher stance against Iran.
 The UAE intends to strengthen its ties with Israel and the United States, which became one of the reasons behind the country’s withdrawal from OPEC.
-Iran, in turn, accused the Emirates of violating the principles of good neighborly relations.
+Iran, in turn, accused the Emirates of violating the principles of good-neighbourly relations.

-Apparently, the Islamic Republic was alarmed by the fact that the UAE is expanding its presence in the global defense sector.
-The Emirati defense conglomerate EDGE Group acquired a 30 percent stake in the Israeli company ThirdEye Systems, which specializes in artificial intelligence technologies and autonomous security systems.
+Apparently, the Islamic Republic was alarmed by the UAE's expanding its presence in the global defence sector.
+The Emirati defence conglomerate EDGE Group acquired a 30 per cent stake in the Israeli company ThirdEye Systems, which specialises in artificial intelligence technologies and autonomous security systems.

-In one interview, Ebtesam Al Ketbi, head of a political center in the Emirates, emphasized that investments in Israel’s defense sector correspond to the country’s long term interests.
-Since then, the two countries have actively developed partnerships in areas such as cybersecurity, artificial intelligence, and unmanned systems.
+In an interview, Ebtesam Al-Ketbi, head of a political research centre in the UAE, emphasised that investments in Israel’s defence sector correspond to the country’s long-term interests.
+Since then, the two countries have actively developed partnerships in areas such as cybersecurity, artificial intelligence and unmanned systems.

 Source: carnegieendowment

-EDGE is considered the largest weapons manufacturer in the UAE and is owned by the government.
+EDGE is considered the largest weapons manufacturer in the UAE and is state-owned.
 In 2021, it was announced that the company, together with Israel Aerospace Industries, would develop unmanned naval vessels.
 Cooperation with Israel gives the UAE access to advanced military technologies that were previously unavailable to Arab states.
-These include artificial intelligence and autonomous security systems, unmanned aerial vehicles for reconnaissance and patrol missions, and surveillance and analytics technologies based on machine learning.
+These include artificial intelligence and autonomous security systems, unmanned aerial vehicles for reconnaissance and patrol missions, as well as surveillance and analytics technologies based on machine learning.

 Economic ties between Israel and the UAE also remain strong despite public criticism by the Emirates of Israeli government actions in Gaza and Lebanon.
 In 2023, trade between Israel and the UAE reached $2.95 billion.

-At the same time, while effectively leading the process of Arab-Israeli normalization under the Abraham Accords, the UAE insists that such cooperation does not contradict its principled position supporting a two state solution to the Palestinian-Israeli conflict, as well as its commitment to UN Security Council resolutions and the Arab Peace Initiative.
+At the same time, while effectively leading the process of Arab-Israeli normalisation under the Abraham Accords, the UAE insists that such cooperation does not contradict its principled position supporting a two-state solution to the Israeli-Palestinian conflict, as well as its commitment to UN Security Council resolutions and the Arab Peace Initiative.

-On April 26, 2026, in order to strengthen the UAE’s defense capabilities, Israel deployed the Iron Dome system in the country.
-In addition, advanced weapons systems, including the cutting edge Iron Beam laser system, were urgently delivered to help protect the Emirates from Iranian missiles and drones, according to the Financial Times citing sources.
+On 26 April 2026, in an effort to strengthen the UAE’s defence capabilities, Israel deployed the Iron Dome system in the country.
+In addition, advanced weapons systems, including the cutting-edge Iron Beam laser system, were urgently delivered to help protect the Emirates from Iranian missiles and drones, according to the Financial Times, citing sources.

-Alongside the laser system, Israel supplied the UAE with the lightweight Spectro surveillance system, capable of detecting approaching drones, including Shahed drones, at distances of up to 20 kilometers.
+Alongside the laser system, Israel supplied the UAE with the lightweight Spectro surveillance system, capable of detecting approaching drones, including Shahed drones, at distances of up to 20 kilometres.

-Faisal Al Bannai, Chief Executive Officer and Managing Director of EDGE, stated that the project is intended to strengthen Abu Dhabi’s advanced technology portfolio and regional partnerships, adding that the agreement is aligned with the recently concluded normalization accords between the two countries.
+Faisal Al Bannai, Chief Executive Officer and Managing Director of EDGE, stated that the project was intended to strengthen Abu Dhabi’s advanced technology portfolio and regional partnerships, adding that the agreement was aligned with the recently concluded normalisation accords between the two countries.

-In an effort to secure greater independence and freedom of maneuver, UAE Energy Minister Suhail Mohamed Al Mazrouei told Reuters that the decision to withdraw from OPEC had been made after a thorough review of the country’s energy strategies.
+In an effort to secure greater independence and freedom of manoeuvre, UAE Energy Minister Suhail Mohamed Al Mazrouei told Reuters that the decision to withdraw from OPEC had been made after a thorough review of the country’s energy strategy.

 When asked whether the UAE had consulted Saudi Arabia, the de facto leader of OPEC, Al Mazrouei replied that the Emirates had not discussed the issue with any other country.